MindEdition/Redmi-K20-Pro/README.md

 + Ability to use a 3rd party launcher
 + Bring back never option in lock screen timeout
 + Added Shutdown confirmation
++ Many more tweaks for smoothness and performance
 + 100+ more customisations in the mind lab section (Check screenshots)

 ### Credits: